I24-MOTION/WaveX/README.md

 Official implementation of our research on stop-and-go wave super-resolution reconstruction via iterative refinement.

 2025-10-17

-Note: This release includes only the code for the conditional diffusion model presented in the paper.
+**Note**: This release includes only the code for the conditional diffusion model presented in the paper.
 Additional code, tools, and tutorials are coming soon, with a major update planned around Thanksgiving.
 Thank you for your interest and support!
 ```
 @article{ji2025wavex,
 title = {Stop-and-go wave super-resolution reconstruction via iterative refinement},